aspose-words/Aspose.Words-API-References/english/net/aspose.words/comment/initial/_index.md

 ---
 title: Comment.Initial
 second_title: Aspose.Words for .NET API Reference
 description: Comment property.
-Returns or sets the initials of the user associated with a specific comment in C#
+Returns or sets the initials of the user associated with a specific comment in C#.
 type: docs
 weight: 70
 url: /net/aspose.words/comment/initial/